EngMuhamedRoshdy/Bank-Management-System-C/README.md

 Bank Management System - A C program for efficient management of customer accounts in a bank.
 # Bank Management System

-The Bank Management System is a software application designed to handle various tasks related to managing customer accounts in a bank.
+this is my NTI graduation C project, The Bank Management System is a software application designed to handle various tasks related to managing customer accounts in a bank.
 It provides a user-friendly interface for bank staff to perform essential operations efficiently.
 The system employs a binary tree and linked list data structure for efficient customer data management.
 Transactions are timestamped with the date of the transaction.
 Input validation is implemented to ensure data integrity.

 ## Key Features